CSIO-FPIL/Dense-Sense-ODOR/README.md

 # Explainability
 <div align="justify">We attempt to elucidate the structure-odour relationship using Intergrated Gradients on the molecular graphs.
-We have explained for the model that is using DMPNN graph featurizedr <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odor label.The best way to validate explainability was by utilizing explainability analysis for com-
+We have explained for the model that is using DMPNN graph featurizedr <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odor label.The best way to validate explainability was by utilizing explainability analysis for compounds with functional group-based odor labels, i.e., ketonic, phenolic, etc. This is because
-pounds with functional group-based odor labels, i.e., ketonic, phenolic, etc. This is because explainability for such odor labels is straightforward: the functional group is the part of the molecule responsible for its odorous property.
+explainability for such odor labels is straightforward: the functional group is the part of the molecule responsible for its odorous property.
 The explainability analysis must then highlight the functional group as the odourgenic region of the molecule.